-The PLN property consists of 38 claims covering 39,946 ha and is located immediately adjacent and to the north of Fission Uranium's PLS high grade Triple R uranium deposit.
+The PLN property consists of 43 claims covering 39,946 ha and is located immediately adjacent and to the north of Fission Uranium's PLS high-grade Triple R uranium deposit.

-A brief summary of exploration activity on the PLN property is as follows:
+A summary of exploration activity on the PLN property is as follows:

-A 2013 VTEM MAX survey, carried out over the north portion of the Patterson Lake North Property, revealed a strong 'late time' EM conductor with significant offsets indicating cross structure.
+In 2013, a VTEM MAX survey was conducted over the northern portion of the Patterson Lake North Property.
+This survey revealed a strong 'late time' EM conductor with significant offsets, indicating cross structure.
 This sinuous feature, known as the 'N' conductor, is believed to extend onto the Patterson Lake North Property in two locations.
-Ground follow up geophysical surveys of this feature indicated a wide complex conductor system, which may consist of individual conductors that are not yet uniquely resolved.
+Ground follow up geophysical surveys indicated a wide complex conductor system that may consist of individual conductors that are not yet uniquely resolved.

-Prior to the winter 2019 season, the last drilling done on the property was in 2014 when a total of 10 holes were completed in 4,118m of drilling.
-The most significant result was returned from drill hole PLN14-019 which tested the A1 electromagnetic conductor and encountered anomalous radioactivity which was confirmed with geochemical analysis and assayed 0.047% U_3O_8 over 0.5m.
-These results raised the potential of the A1 conductor to host high-grade uranium mineralization.
+Before the winter 2019 season, the last drilling on the property was conducted in 2014.
+A total of 10 holes were completed in 4,118 m of drilling.
+The most significant result came from drill hole PLN14-019, which tested the A1 EM conductor.
+This hole encountered anomalous radioactivity confirmed with geochemical analysis and assayed $0.047\%~U_3O_8$ over 0.5~m.
+These results increased the potential of the A1 conductor to host high-grade uranium mineralization.